Skip to main content

 Multi-word tokens (e.g., 1-2 del)pub.layers.defs#tokenRefSequenceMulti-word token ranges are represented as a tokenRefSequence with tokenIndexes covering the component tokens.
 The surface form and span of the multi-word token are stored in features.

-# text = ... commentpub.layers.expression sentence features or pub.layers.expression.textSentence-level metadata from comments.
+# text = ... commentpub.layers.expression.expression sentence features or pub.layers.expression.textSentence-level metadata from comments.

-# sent_id = ... commentpub.layers.expression sentence uuidSentence identifier.
+# sent_id = ... commentpub.layers.expression.expression sentence uuidSentence identifier.

-# newpar / # newdocpub.layers.expression (kind: section) boundariesParagraph and document boundaries.
+# newpar / # newdocpub.layers.expression.expression (kind: section) boundariesParagraph and document boundaries.

 CoNLL-2003 (NER)